-Meadowvale has located more than 75 tanks in the last two years, and as a result, clients have saved over $100,000 in tank removal costs alone.
-Any soil contamination can add tens of thousands to a single cleanup!
-You need to know if you have an underground oil tank!
+Meadowvale has located more than 75 tanks in the last two years, saving clients over $100,000 in tank removal costs alone.
+Any soil contamination can add tens of thousands to a single cleanup.
+You need to know if you have an underground oil tank.

 Sometimes during contract negotiations there isn’t enough time to fully research a property due to multiple offers coming in.
 Let us help you and your Realtor move forward quickly.
 Because we use our own state-of-the-art ground penetrating radar unit, you will know if you need to be concerned about an underground oil storage tank (UST) the same day as the home inspection.

 Cost: $75 if ordered within 30 days of a home inspection on the same property.
 Contact us with any questions or special requests.

 What are the municipal regulations for underground oil tanks around Victoria, BC?

 If you find a buried oil tank or former tank location can you remove the tank and test the area?

 Meadowvale Home Inspections does not remove tanks or test the area for contamination.
 We will be pleased to point you in the direction of reliable companies who are experts in removal and remediation if a tank is found on your property.